Co1lin/iSnake/README.md

 ## Tips

-The program for macOS is "iSnake.app", in "mac" directory.
+The program for macOS is "iSnake.app".

 The file "logo.snake" is a saved game file, with the snake, food, and obstacles organized  in a special shape which reads "iSnake" as the picture above.
 You can load this file to the game and play it!